― Charlotte Joko Beck, Nothing Special

 The promise of Mindfulness Practice delivered once again.

 The moment I turned my gaze to what was happening outside the world of my own thoughts and feelings to realize the actual storminess that is existing in the here and now, a shift of consciousness occurred spontaneously.
 As soon as my awareness was released from the story lines the storms created by my own "drama", the expansiveness and fullness of Life As It Is returned--instantaneously!
 This wasn't a willful act of self-mastery.
 I merely raised my eyes to look outside.

 I love it when that happens.

-Yet, as the Practice matures, we come to see for ourselves that it is precisely our attempts to control the world to meet our own models of how it should be, and our own resistances to what is actually occurring, that ultimately separate us from one another, from the ever present Oneness of Life.
-The flow of the Universe is incessant and any attempt to create a lasting shelter from the storm is doomed to disappointment.
+Yet, as the Practice matures, we come to see for ourselves that it is precisely our attempts to control the world to meet our own models of how it should be, and our own resistances to what is actually occurring, that ultimately separate us from the ever present Oneness of Life.
+The flow of the Universe is incessant -- and any attempt to create a lasting shelter from the storm is doomed to disappointment.
 Yet, when we turn to face Life directly, the shelter emerges from within the storm itself.
-It rests securely in the embrace of the present moment.
+It rests in the embrace of the present moment.

 It is sheer grace.